sophon-org/sophon-en-config/README.md

 ### Relevant compose file settings

-The following settings in the `docker-compose.yml` file are relevant for running the node from snapshots:
+The following settings in the `docker-compose.yml` file are relevant for running the node from scratch:

 ```yaml
 EN_SNAPSHOTS_RECOVERY_ENABLED: "false"